Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Numerical Results and Discussions

-Following Fig. \ref{fig_4}, we continue investigating the impact of PE on the average GML of the QPS profile under weak, moderate, and strong PE conditions in Figs. \ref{fig_5a}, \ref{fig_5b}, and \ref{fig_5c}, respectively.
+Following Fig. \ref{fig_6}, we continue investigating the impact of PE on the average GML of the QPS profile under weak, moderate, and strong PE conditions in Figs. \ref{fig_7a}, \ref{fig_7b}, and \ref{fig_7c}, respectively.
 The QPS profile represents an adaptive scheme capable of adjusting the beam widths, encompassing the FPS and LPS as special cases, when the focus distance parameter $f$ is set to infinity and $d_2/2$, respectively.
-The yellow regions in Figs. \ref{fig_5a}, \ref{fig_5b}, and \ref{fig_5c} highlight the optimal values for the parameter $f$ to achieve the lowest average GML with respect to the zenith angle $\varphi_{\text{i}}$, where the minimum value of $f\!=\!d_2/2\!\cong\!176.77$ m corresponds to the special case of using the LPS profile.
-The LPS profile achieves the highest SKRs at small zenith angles, such as $\varphi_{\text{i}}\!\leq\!28^\circ$ and $\varphi_{\text{i}}\!\leq\!41^\circ$ in Figs. \ref{fig_5b} and \ref{fig_5c}, respectively, as a benefit of handling moderate-to-strong PE conditions, thanks to the wider beams.
-By contrast, the QPS profile optimizes the beam width by gradually increasing $f$, thereby narrowing the beam to an optimal size that effectively compensates for drone hovering fluctuations.
-This optimization is suitable for achieving the lowest GML over all zenith angles under weak PE conditions, as seen in Fig. \ref{fig_5a}, while maintaining a consistent GML over high zenith angles, e.g., $\varphi_{\text{i}}\!>\!28^\circ$ and $\varphi_{\text{i}}\!>\!41^\circ$ for moderate and strong PE conditions in Figs. \ref{fig_5b} and \ref{fig_5c}, respectively.
+The yellow regions in Figs. \ref{fig_7a}, \ref{fig_7b}, and \ref{fig_7c} highlight the optimal values for the parameter $f$ to achieve the lowest average GML with respect to the zenith angle $\varphi_{\text{i}}$, where the minimum value of $f\!=\!d_2/2\!\cong\!{177}$ m corresponds to the special case of using the LPS profile. {Apparently}, the QPS profile optimizes the beam width by gradually increasing $f$, thereby narrowing the beam to an optimal size that effectively compensates for drone hovering fluctuations.
+This optimization is suitable for achieving the lowest {possible} GML over {low} zenith angles, while maintaining a consistent GML over high zenith angles, e.g., {$\varphi_{\text{i}}\!>\!28^\circ$}, $\varphi_{\text{i}}\!>\!{43^\circ}$, and $\varphi_{\text{i}}\!>\!{51^\circ}$ for {weak,} moderate, and strong PE conditions in Figs. {\ref{fig_7a},} \ref{fig_7b} and \ref{fig_7c}, respectively.